Thai Grilled Bananas with Coconut Caramel Sauce (Kluay Ping)

 Absolutely delicious!
 The coconut caramel was lovely, and the bananas grilled over charcoal were fantastic.
 Thank you for the recipe.

 In Thailand, grilled bananas are called kluay ping (kluay means banana, ping means grilled).
-You’ll spot them at food markets now and then, sometimes brushed with coconut sauce, sometimes served plain.
-They’re not as common as fried bananas, but when you do find them at the market, they’re worth trying!
+They’re not as popular as fried bananas, but you’ll still spot them at markets now and then, plain or brushed with coconut sauce.

 Use bananas that are just ripe and still firm to the touch.
 Very soft or over-ripe bananas turn mushy on the grill.
 Slightly under-ripe works better than over-ripe.
 If you don’t have Thai bananas (like kluay nam wa), any firm variety will do.